dnsimple/dnsimple-support/content/articles/managing-integrated-domains.markdown

 1. Log in to DNSimple with your user credentials.
 1. Select the relevant account.
-1. On the header, click the <label>Domains</label> tab.
+1. On the header, click the <label>Domain Names</label> tab.
-1. On the Domains page, you can browse your integrated domains alongside DNSimple domains.
-Integrated domains are marked by a label under the "Provider" column.
-For example, domains imported from GoDaddy would have a "GoDaddy" label under the "Provider column".
+1. On the Domain Names page, you can browse your integrated domains alongside DNSimple domains.
+Integrated domains are marked by a label under the "Domain Registration" column.
+For example, domains imported from GoDaddy would have a "GoDaddy" label under the "Domain Registration".
 You can click on any domain in the list to visit its manage page.

     ![Integrated domains](/files/integrated-domains.png)
 </div>

 ## Refreshing integrated domains {#refreshing-integrated-domains}

-Loading the Domains page automatically refreshes the current state of integrated domains and imports any new domains from linked integrated domain providers.
+Loading the Domain Names page automatically refreshes the current state of integrated domains and imports any new domains from linked integrated domain providers.

 ## Managing an integrated domain {#managing-an-integrated-domain}

-Click any integrated domain in the list of domains on the Domains page to go to that domain's manage page.
+Click any integrated domain in the list of domains on the Domain Names page to go to that domain's manage page.

 ![Navigate to an integrated domain](/files/integrated-domain-manage.png)